 Failure to properly secure a child who’s under seven years old will result in an $84 fine.
 Some judges might be willing to waive the fine and conviction if the cited driver obtains a proper child restraint system.

-However, all passengers must wear a safety belt.
+At the very least, all passengers must wear a safety belt.
 A violation will result in the driver receiving a fine of up to $66.50.

-Mail carriers, emergency vehicles, and motorcycles are exempt from seatbelt and child restraint requirements.
+Medical reasons.
 Passengers can also get an exemption from a licensed physician based on medical necessity.

 For more information about child restraint systems, check the recommendations of the Center for Disease Control.
 It’s also a good idea to register your car seat to be notified regarding recalls.